thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	07:44:10 PM 11 11 --> some error with following having username angelinajolie143
 -	07:21:24 PM 11 11 --> posted with username angelinajolie143
 -	07:21:21 PM 11 11 --> posted with username kriti.sanon143
 -	07:21:09 PM 11 11 --> some error with posting having username urvashirautela26